 There is no publication or discussion in early Pentecostalism that gives this solution as an option.
-Donald Gee, one of the major Pentecostal leaders in the mid-1900s, did call this theology “mistaken and unscriptural”1 By this point, it didn’t matter and had no impact on the movement, as the redefinition had already occurred and there was no longer a problem.
+Donald Gee, one of the major Pentecostal leaders in the mid-1900s, did call missionary tongues “mistaken and unscriptural”1 By this point, it did not matter and had no impact on the movement, as the redefinition had already occurred.

 A prevalent theme in Pentecostal histories was to ignore that any problem existed about the nature and practice of speaking in tongues.
 No transparent discussion recognizes the tension throughout early Pentecostal literature.
-Rather, the tongues doctrine shifted into new semantics without any explanation.
+Rather, the tongues doctrine shifted into new semantics without any formal process.

 This especially can be found with the important early Pentecostal editor, writer, and pioneer, Stanley Frodsham.

 His book“With Signs Following: the Story of the Pentecostal Revival in the Twentieth Century,” was once the definitive book on anything Pentecostal by a Pentecostal.
 First published in 1926 and revised many times, even after 1946, is excellent and well documented–likely the best of any early Pentecostal histories.
 The first 17 chapters of the book document people who were miraculously speaking in foreign languages, and then an unexplained shift occurs in the last portion of his writing.
 At the end of the book, he concludes that Christian tongues are a secret speech, something between a man and God.2 He never delved into what necessitated or caused this change.

 One of the most popular and well-known Azusa missionaries, A. G. Garr, also promoted the same approach.
 He was presumed to have the divine ability to speak in Bengali but, upon arrival, did not.
 He never took the time to ponder the problem greatly and was happy with the alternative blessings he encountered.3

 The grassroots Renewalist movement (Pentecostal, Charismatic, and Third Wavers) carry on this tradition and do not recognize the theological crisis created by missionary tongues in the early days.